bhrnjica/daany/README.md

 //read the iris data and create DataFrame object. var df = DataFrame.FromCsv(orgdataPath,sep:"\t");
 ```
 Now that we have data frame we can perform one of many supported data transofrmations.
-For this example we are going to create two new columns in to ```df```.:
+For this example we are going to create two new columns into ```df```.:
 ```csharp
 //calculate two new columns into dataset df.AddCalculatedColumn("SepalArea", (r, i) => Convert.ToSingle(r[0]) * Convert.ToSingle(r[1]));